matters-in-media-art/mattersinmediaart.org/lending-time-based-media.md

 A description of both the specific and ephemeral elements necessary to maintain the integrity of the artwork.
 Decisions about what constitutes integrity are based on information gathered from the artist and other sources, relating to the essential nature of the artwork and its components.
 Some things to consider:

-* If the artist has said that specific qualities are important (such as light level, sound, wall colours etc) can these be measured to establish a reference
+* If the artist has said that specific qualities are important (such as light level, sound, wall colors etc) can these be measured to establish a reference
 * A non-technical description of what the viewer experiences can often be a valuable guide to installation
 * Are there fixed dimensions, such as image size or gallery dimensions?
 * Must the equipment be arranged or configured in a specific way?